Harvesting Early Potatoes: Getting A Successful Harvest

 Identifying Common Pests and Diseases – Harvesting Early Potatoes

-Early potatoes can be affected by a range of pests and diseases, including blight, aphids, and wireworms.
-Blight is a fungal disease that affects the foliage and can quickly spread to the tubers, causing significant damage.
-Aphids are small insects that can transmit viruses to the plant, while wireworms are the larvae of click beetles and can cause damage to the tubers.
+Early potatoes face a range of pests and diseases, including blight, aphids, and wireworms.
+Blight, a fungal disease, attacks the foliage and quickly spreads to the tubers, causing significant damage.
+Aphids, small insects, transmit viruses to the plant, while wireworms, the larvae of click beetles, damage the tubers directly.

-Other diseases that can affect early potatoes include blackleg, which causes blackening of the stems and leaves, and common scab, which causes rough, scabby patches on the tubers.
-It’s also important to be aware of solanine, a toxic compound that can develop in the foliage and tubers of potatoes when they are exposed to light.
+Other diseases threaten early potatoes as well.
+Blackleg blackens stems and leaves, while common scab creates rough, scabby patches on the tubers.
+Gardeners also need to watch for solanine, a toxic compound that develops in foliage and tubers when potatoes receive too much light.

 Preventive Measures and Treatments